Skip to main content

 • A mix of old and new.
 Learned skills will be a blend of modern, medical skills and traditional and cultural skills.

 • On-territory.
 The program will start in Chisasibi then expand to Waskaganish and Mistissini.
 People can apply from across the region.
-There will probably be some placements in the South.
+The program has one 4-bedroom house and will see how it can best house applicants from outside Chisasibi who are chosen.
+There will probably be some placements in the South in the future.

 • Community-driven.
 An Advisory Group made up of community representatives oversee the program.
 Community members are consulted at every step.

-• The Canadian Midwifery Regulatory Council, the Ordre des Sages-femmes du Québec and the National Aboriginal Council of Midwives outline the competencies midwives must achieve.
-Once students achieve all the competencies, they will be eligible for a provincial license from the Ordre des Sages-femmes du Québec and can work anywhere in the province.
+• The Canadian Midwifery Regulators Council, the Ordre des Sages-femmes du Québec and the National Council of Indigenous Midwives outline the competencies midwives must achieve.
+The Cree Health Board has added clinical and cultural competencies important for the Eeyou-Eenou kaa utinaausut (midwife) to have.
+Once chiskutimwaakanch (learners) achieve all the competencies, they will be eligible for a provincial license from the Ordre des Sages-femmes du Québec and can work anywhere in the province.

 Questions?

-Traditionally, every Eeyou/Eenou’ch family had a midwife.
-With colonization, Indigenous midwives were outlawed and pregnant people were evacuated for birth in hospitals in the South with doctors.
+Traditionally, every Eeyou/Eenou family had a kaa utinaausut (midwife).
+With colonization, Indigenous kaa utinaausuuch (midwives) were outlawed and pregnant people were evacuated for waapimaausuwin (birth) in hospitals in the South with doctors.

-Since 2004, the Cree Health Board and Eeyou Istchee communities have worked hard to return birth to the territory.
-Midwifery Services began in Chisasibi in 2017 with Québecoise midwives providing care plans for expansion of services to Waskaganish and Mistissini are underway.
+Since 2004, the Cree Health Board and Eeyou Istchee communities have worked hard to return waapimaausuwin (birth) to the territory.
+Midwifery Services began in Chisasibi in 2017 with Québecoise kaa utinaausuuch (midwives) providing care.
+Over 100 babies have now been born in Chisasibi.
+Expansion of services to Waskaganish and plans for expansion to Mistissini are underway.
 Birth Homes are being built in the three poles.

 • Image